enactjs/jsdoc-to-ts/README.md

 > Note.
 It's an experimental module.

 **IMPORTANT:** jsdoc-to-ts 1.0.0 is the ESM.
 After upgrading from 0.1.x, please change the previous command as follows.
-NOTE: The script requires at least Node.js 13.2.0. or later.
 ```bash
 // Before
 node -e "['core', 'ui', 'moonstone', 'i18n', 'webos', 'spotlight'].forEach(p => require('.')({